California Board of Psychology License Defense Lawyer

 An Accusation is a serious matter that can result in the suspension or revocation of a Psychologist License in California.
 In many cases, it is possible for Psychologists to reach a Stipulated Agreement with the Attorney General’s Office and California Board of Psychology.
 A Stipulated Agreement is a formal term for a settlement agreement.
 If a Stipulated Agreement cannot be reached, the parties will proceed to a formal Hearing before the California Office of Administrative Hearings (OAH).

 Psychologists facing a California Board of Psychology Accusation should contact an experienced California Psychologist License Defense Attorney for representation.
+Common causes of action for disciplinary Accusations against Psychologists include:

 California Psychologist License Hearing Attorney